conduition/conduition.io/source/_posts/fast-slh-dsa.md

 Reducing latency and maximizing throughput are related but sometimes opposing goals.
 In the `slhvk` library, I aimed to maximize throughput for verification, and to minimize latency for signing.
 For keygen, I believe I managed to achieve both low-latency and high-throughput without sacrificing either one.

-To better illustrate this, here is the a benchmark comparing `slhvk` running with bulk verification and keygen operations, compared to running it repeatedly in sequence, without any batch parallelism.
+To better illustrate this, here is a benchmark comparing `slhvk` running with bulk verification and keygen operations, compared to running it repeatedly in sequence, without any batch parallelism.

 | Operation | `slhvk` (CPU) No Batch | `slhvk` (CPU) Batched |
 |:-:|:-:|:-:|